PK-35 Vantaa (women)

 PK-35 Vantaa (formerly Pallokerho-35 or PK-35) is a football club based in Vantaa, Finland.
 The club is "dedicated to women's football" and its representative team plays in the Kansallinen Liiga, the top-tier women's league in Finland (called the Naisten Liiga, 2006–2019).
 PK-35 Vantaa has won the Finnish Championship six times and the Finnish Women's Cup four times.
 The club's home ground is the Myyrmäen jalkapallostadion (Myyrmäki Football Stadium) in the Myyrmäki district of Vantaa.

-The club had a men's representative team from 1935 until 2016, which last played in the 2016 season of the Veikkausliiga.
+The club had a men's representative team from 2008 until 2016, which last played in the 2016 season of the Veikkausliiga before bankruptcy.

 History

 Club origins

 The club's founding can be traced to 19 September 1935, when a group of 36 footballers gathered in Vyborg, which was part of Finland at that time, to establish Vyborg Ball Club (ViPK).
 The club remained in operation until 1939, when the Winter War and World War II forced the club to disband.
 Many club members resettled in Helsinki in the period during and after the wars and, in 1948, the club was reinstated in Helsinki under the new name, Pallokerho-35 (PK-35).